softindex/uikernel/docs/bulk-operations.md

 });
 {% endhighlight %}

-### Add new column
-Lets add a new column and put checkbox with Event in it
+Add a new column with checkboxes that have click event handlers.

 `columns.js`:
 {% highlight javascript %}